-Elyra utilizes its canvas component to enable assembling multiple notebooks or Python scripts as a workflow.
-Elyra provides a visual editor for building AI pipelines, simplifying the conversion of multiple notebooks or Python scripts into batch jobs or workflows.
+Elyra utilizes its canvas component to enable assembling multiple notebooks, Python or R scripts as a workflow.
+Elyra provides a visual editor for building AI pipelines, simplifying the conversion of multiple notebooks, Python or R scripts into batch jobs or workflows.
 By leveraging cloud-based resources to run their experiments faster, data scientists, machine learning engineers and AI developers are then more productive, allowing them to spend time utilizing their technical skills.

-Nodes in a pipeline represent notebooks or Python scripts and are connected with each other to define execution dependencies.
+Nodes in a pipeline represent notebooks, Python or R scripts and are connected with each other to define execution dependencies.
 Each node is configured using properties that define the runtime environment, input dependencies, and outputs.

 The tutorials provide comprehensive step-by-step instructions for creating and running pipelines.